 Chihuly Garden and Glass

 Located near MoPOP and the space needle, the Chihuly Garden and Glass Museum is one of my favorite things to do in Seattle.
-All of the glass sculptures are created by world renowned artist Dale Chihuly, and it was opened in mid-2012.
+All of the glass sculptures are created by world-renowned artist Dale Chihuly, and it was opened in mid-2012.
 While pricy, this museum is amazing and features many pieces of beautiful glass art that are sure to impress the whole family.
-My favorite were the glass orbs that were sitting in the boats in the middle of the museum, but there is a lot to like here.
+My favorite was the glass orbs that were sitting in the boats in the middle of the museum, but there is a lot to like here.

 As the most recognizable part of the Seattle skyline, the Space Needle is a great spot for tourists to visit.
 While not as tall as some of the other downtown observation decks, it has a great 360-degree view with an open-air observation deck.
 Below that there is a revolving area with a glass floor that you can walk on, which is a gun experience.